 Capitation has now developed as an upcoming form of providing healthcare payment by the health plan for medical care.
 Medicaid and Medicare have been using this medical billing system for decades.
 The traditional FFS system is also moving away because of the rising cost of diagnostic procedures, lab tests, and medications.
 The capitation medical billing system is recognized as a stable and financially certain model, offering a monthly financial guarantee to providers (primary care doctors, specialists, and hospitals).

 PrognoCIS EHR Software elegantly supports both capitation and FFS.
-It includes special features such as automatic write-off function for claims that are capitated.
-PrognoCIS also features an easy-to-use roster sheet which shows payments versus patients, allowing you to gauge your projected finances accurately.
+It includes special features such as an automatic write-off function for claims that are capitated.
+PrognoCIS also features an easy-to-use roster sheet that shows payments versus patients, allowing you to gauge your projected finances accurately.